 The method is to make a void behind the facing structure.
 In this system, interior space can receive more sunlight without losing existing atmosphere of the alley.
 It was found that a void of only 500mm width could have a dramatic effect in a near-equatorial site such as Jakarta.
 The design elements of architecture are clearly divided into “Permanent Skeleton” and “Flexible Skin”.
 “Permanent Skeleton” is the robust part ensuring the basic living environment such as sunlight or ventilation by restricting any future changes.
 “Flexible Skin” is the flexible part which can be changed freely by users.
 By adopting this method, truly sustainable urban space will be realized in terms of both “Eternity” and “Continuity”.

-Five equally-ranked Acknowledgement prizes were presented for region Asia Pacific.
-Madhusudhan Rao Chalasani of MADE, India …
+Five equally-ranked Acknowledgement prizes were presented for the region Asia Pacific.
+The prizes winners: Madhusudhan …

 Blending “eternity” (unchanging) and “continuity” (changing) elements provide this Acknowledgement project with its main …